Obtaining a permit to work in Switzerland depends on many factors, including where you are from, the skills you have and quotas.

 Nationals from EU/EFTA countries can get a C permit, valid for an indefinite length, usually after a regular and uninterrupted stay of five years in Switzerland.
 However, according to the State Secretariat for Migration, “The right to settle in Switzerland is not subject to any time restrictions or conditions.
 The State Secretariat for Migration (SEM) determines the earliest date from which the competent national authorities may grant settlement permits.”
 This C permit allows holders to freely change where they live (cantons) and employers.
 More information on this permit can be found here.external link

-Foreigners who live in a border zone and work in another border zone in Switzerland, can get a G permit, though they are no longer necessary for most EU/EFTA nationals.
-(Border zones are established by treaty with neighbouring countries).
+EU/EFTA cross-border commuters are nationals of EU/EFTA member states who reside in an EU/EFTA member state and work in Switzerland (either in an employed or self-employed capacity).
 All cross-border commuters must return to their main place of residence abroad at least once a week.
 More information on these permits is available hereexternal link.

 Non EU/EFTA Nationals